Taimur-Shabbir/taimur-shabbir.github.io/_pages/about.md

 I also leverage data in my personal life; I can tell you the exact amount of reps I did for a specific exercise I did for every workout in the past 1.5 years and how that influenced the workout I planned to do in the subsequent week.
 Ditto for sleep and nutrition tracking.

-My data analyst experience in the consumer goods (at Coca Cola European Partners) and healthcare/manufacturing industries, although I am more interested in customer-centric and marketing analytics ([you can read my thoughts regarding this at my blog](https://medium.com/@alitaimurshabbir)).
+My data analyst experience is in the consumer goods (at Coca Cola European Partners) and healthcare/manufacturing industries, although I am more interested in customer-centric and marketing analytics ([you can read my thoughts regarding this at my blog](https://medium.com/@alitaimurshabbir)).
 I also have non-data oriented experience in consulting and financial services through various internships, across the United Kingdom (London), United Arab Emirates (Dubai) and Pakistan

 Outside of work, my interest include training, books (sci-fi, fantasy and horror + non-fiction), cycling and video games.
 I also consider myself somewhat of a film connoisseur.